 While silk is washable, the dyes are often not stable to wash.
 If color-blocked or printed, test for color bleeding to ensure best results.

-Silk can also have finishes that may be removed with washing; for example, a smooth hand may become pebbled.
-Perform a water test to ensure best results.
+While silk can absolutely be washed with the right tools and moves, sometimes the dyes used in this fabric are often not stable enough to wash.
+Silk can also have a finish that may be removed with washing; for example, a smooth finish may become pebbled.
+Before washing, always perform a water test to ensure best results.

 Handwashing is always the best and safest method for washing silk.